VBIndex/py_vb_toolbox/README.md

 unsure, leave the number of jobs at the default level.

-Due to job structure of the `vb_index`, the level of parallelism it can achieve depends on the specific analyses being carried out.
+Due to job structure of the `vb_index`, the level of parallelism it can achieve on its own depends on the specific analyses being carried out.

 1. Searchlight analyses: High level of parallelism.
 Will spawn as many jobs are there are CPUs